krietsch/REPH_PESA_TESTO_HAEMA/README.md

 Mihai Valcu [![ORCID_ID](./DATA/ILLUSTRATIONS/ORCID_ID_logo.png)](https://orcid.org/0000-0002-6907-7802) and Bart Kempenaers [![ORCID_ID](./DATA/ILLUSTRATIONS/ORCID_ID_logo.png)](https://orcid.org/0000-0002-7505-5458).

 When using the data or code please cite the associated manuscript (in review) and [Open Science Framework repository](add link) (which is synchronized with this repository).
-Please do not hesitate to contact me (j.krietsch@orn.mpg.de) if you have any questions, trouble running the code, found bugs or ideas to develop the project further.
+Please do not hesitate to contact me if you have any questions, trouble running the code, found bugs or ideas to develop the project further.

-*contributed equally to the manuscript
+*\*contributed equally to the manuscript*

 <p>&nbsp;</p>